rowechenzhong/Vision/Analysis/Probability/Conditional Expectation.md

 # Properties

 We will now show that middle-school mathematics works pretty well.
+I claim I can skip the proofs if I've been using the interface since mathcounts.

 > [!theorem] Arithmetic Properties of Conditional Expectation
 > Let $X$ and $Y$ be integrable random variables, and let $\GGG\subset \FFF$ be a $\sigma$-algebra.
 Let $\alpha,\beta \in \RR$.